marcelpetersen/memoirs/_posts/2018-06-12-education.md

   editing your post.
 Tocs is also enabled as you can see in summary.
 date: 2020-05-02T15:04:46.000Z
 layout: post
-title: Education must also train one for quick, resolute and effective thinking.
+title: locatie, locatie, locatie
-author: muhammed ashfar
+author: marcel
 categories:
   - Lifestyle
 tags: